wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

 3. Select **Tenant administration** > **Roles** > **My permissions**.
 4. Confirm you are an **administrator** with **full** permissions to **all** Intune resources.

-> [!Tip]
+> [!NOTE]
-> If you are not using Microsoft Intune, you can quickly sign up for the [Intune free trial](/mem/intune/fundamentals/free-trial-sign-up).
-Or for a complete overview of Intune, see [Set up Microsoft Intune](/learn/modules/set-up-microsoft-intune?azure-portal=true).
+> For more in-depth information about Microsoft Intune, see the learning module: [Set up Microsoft Intune](/learn/modules/set-up-microsoft-intune?azure-portal=true).

 To check on your Azure AD Premium license, use the following steps: